nmcguinness/2023_GD3_IntroToUnity/README.md

 - [x] Add Editor tools (inspector lock, folder generation)
 - [x] Add a SimpleSelectionManager as a starting point to discuss Abstract Factory and Strategy patterns

 ### To Do - Week 5
-- [ ] Apply Abstract Factory and Strategy patterns to make an improved SelectionManager
+- [x] Apply Abstract Factory and Strategy patterns to make an improved SelectionManager
+- [x] Use SOs to make an AdvancedSelectionManager
+- [x] Add a RequireInterface attribute
+- [ ] Exercise: Modify UIRichTextPrompt to support multi-line output (see Exercise 1: Multi Text Rich Prompt - Using OnGUI)
-- [ ] Add Singleton pattern demo (see TimeTickSystem.
-InventoryManager)
+- [ ] Exercise: Add Singleton pattern demo (see Exercise 2: Simple Inventory - Inventory and Singletons)
+- [ ] Explain SerializableDictionary and demonstrate its use in InventoryManager
+- [ ] Explain GameEvent and GameEventListener
 - [ ] Add Extensions demo (see Vector3Extensions)